VMware by Broadcom: Portfolio Simplification and Transition to Subscription

 This is what the licensing looks like:

-- Flexible terms available: 1-, 3-, and 5-year options (System enhancements in May 2024 will support annual billing and co-term)
+• Flexible terms available: 1-, 3-, and 5-year options (supports annual billing and co-term)

 vSphere Foundation (VVF)